Culture, Arts & Media

 But saying Yiddish is not closed is not the same as saying context does not matter.

 A better formulation is that Yiddish is a Jewish language with a widening circle of stewards, interpreters, and students.
 Some approach it through family.
 Some through music.
 Some through left politics.
 Some through comparative linguistics.
 Some through Jewish studies.
 Some because they recognize, correctly, that one of the great literatures of modern Jewish life cannot be accessed fully in translation alone.
+For the parallel case of a language revived into daily public life, see why Hebrew still matters.

 The stronger way to think about the language